-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing There are no anticipated issues with leasing the remaining 15 units of public housing at Arapahoe.
-MTW Housing Choice Voucher With the disposition of Madison, households will receive tenant protection vouchers, which will increase the number of households served in this program, while decreasing the number in public housing.
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing There are no anticipated issues with leasing PH units.
+MTW Housing Choice Voucher There are no anticipated issues with leasing the vouchers.
 Local, Non-Traditional There are no anticipated issues with leasing the local, non-traditional units.